dhut1621/challenge-13-credit-risk/README.md

 Save and export your model to an HDF5 file, and name the file AlphabetSoup.h5.

 Optimize the Neural Network Model
 Using your knowledge of TensorFlow and Keras, optimize your model to improve the model's accuracy.
 Even if you do not successfully achieve a better accuracy, you'll need to demonstrate at least two attempts to optimize the model.
 You can include these attempts in your existing notebook.
-Or, you can make copies of the starter notebook in the same folder, rename them, and code each model optimization in a new notebook.
+Or, you can make copies of the starter notebook in the same folder, rename them, and code each model optimization in a new notebook

-Note
----
-You will not lose points if your model does not achieve a high accuracy, as long as you make at least two attempts to optimize the model.

-To do so, complete the following steps:

-Define at least two new deep neural network models (resulting in the original model, plus two optimization attempts).
-With each, try to improve on your first model’s predictive accuracy.
-REWIND
-Recall that perfect accuracy has a value of 1, so accuracy improves as its value moves closer to 1.
-To optimize your model for a predictive accuracy as close to 1 as possible, you can use any or all of the following techniques:

 Adjust the input data by dropping different features columns to ensure that no variables or outliers confuse the model.